shilpagarg/WHdenovo/README.md

 Installation instructions: For starting, you need to compile some dependencies.

-for SPAdes
+For SPAdes

 ```
 cd trioasm/SPAdes-3.13.0
 ./spades_compile.sh
 ```

-for whatshap
+For whatshap
 ```
 cd trioasm/whatshap
 python setup.py build_ext -i
 cd ../whatshap_trioasm
 python setup.py build_ext -i
 ```
+Other required dependencies are bfc, parallel and GraphAligner, which can be installed with ```conda indall```

-And for some python packags, you need to manully copy them into your local python environment.
+For some python packags, we suggest manully copying them into your local python environment.
 For example, if you are using Anaconda Python3.6:
 ```
 cd trioasm/dependence